Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     $ python setup.py bdist_egg upload

-Before this will work you will need to create a :file:`.pypirc` file in your home directory containing your username and password so that the ``upload`` command knows who to sign in as.
+Before this will work you will need to create a :file:`.pypirc` file in your home directory containing your username and password so that the :command:`upload` command knows who to sign in as.
 It should look similar to this:

 .. code-block :: ini